Show artwork for Strauss’ Alpine Symphony

 2 hours

 Strauss's last and largest orchestral work has all the powers needed for an experience of awe—music for an ascent to the height of the world.
-Rockstar violinist Nemanja Radulović makes his DSO debut, and we hear new music by Jessie Montgomery that is "wildly colorful and exploding with life" (Washington Post).
+Rockstar violinist Nemanja Radulović makes his DSO debut in Khachaturian’s exhilarating concerto.

 Performances